Sid-tyagi-ar/video-rag/README.md

 GEMINI_API_KEY=your_gemini_api_key
 ```

-Alternatively, update the API keys directly in the `Helper_function.py` file.
+Alternatively, update the API keys directly in the `Helper_function.py`  and 'streamlit_run.py' file.

 ## Running the Application